EvolEcolGroup/website/README.md

 ## To update the group publications (not functional yet!)
 We need to create a system where publications can be added to the group website.
 Currently, we simply fetch the full set of Andrea's publications from Google Scholar.
-Only Andrea's name is highlighted, we need to create a system to highlight all group members' names.
+We need to create a system to highlight all group members' names.

 ## Notes
 The website uses the extension `fontawesome`.
 This allows the inclusion of